Tonnykimanthi/passlock/README.md

 ## Introduction

-The Passlock Manager is the web app than stores user credentials.
+The Passlock Manager is the web app that stores user credentials.

 ## Getting Started